goharbor/website/content/cli-docs/cli-config/_index.md

 ```bash
 harbor login --name <name-of-credential>
 ```
 The CLI will then set the specified credential as the active one, eliminating the need to manually edit your configuration files.
-This will overwrite the `current
+This will overwrite the `current-credential-name`.

 ## Configuration Hierarchy (Highest to Lowest Priority)